 This charter sets out the Committee’s objectives, authority, composition and tenure, roles and responsibilities, reporting and administrative arrangements.

-The objective of the Committee is to provide advice and independent assistance to the Chief Executive Officer by overseeing and monitoring IPC's governance, risk and control frameworks, and its external accountability obligations.
+The objective of the Committee is to provide advice and independent assistance to the Chief Executive Officer by monitoring, reviewing and providing advice about the IPC’s governance, risk management and control frameworks, and its external accountability obligations.

 The CEO/Information Commissioner authorises the Committee, within the scope of its role and responsibilities, to:

 - obtain any information it needs from any employee and/or external party (subject to their legal obligation to protect information)

 - discuss any matters with the external auditor, or other external parties (subject to confidentiality considerations)

 - request the attendance of any employee, including the CEO/Information Commissioner, at Committee meetings